NidhiRai1/DBMSNotes/README.md

 //interfacing - use to convert like c++ into dbms by Odbc

-//DBAdiministrater - it has the central control of all the data . handle in scheme and physical level .
+//DBAdiministrater - it has the central control of all the data and program accessed by the daat handle in scheme and physical level .

 //DBMS application attribute - clint server
-T1 - clint , server and ddb in the same pc .
+T1 - clint , server and db in the same pc .
-T2 - clint sent query to server in the different pc by direct calling to the db . interfacing concept is also use T3 - clint call to application server which again call to the db and get the result , this enhance the scalability.
+T2 - clint sent -> query to server in the different pc by direct calling to the db . interfacing concept is also use T3 - divided into 3 part ,clint call to -> server which again call to -> db and get the result , this enhance the scalability(www) , security and data integrety.

+//data model - collection of conceptual tool for data describing , data relationships and consistancy constrain
 //ER model - entity relations --- student is an entity with their attribute like  name , courses , id etc use to discribe the entity , entity is unique . entities - attribute - relations - er diagram(work ae a ablue print)